 This is forgivable given that most monitors at this price range don’t feature VESA mounting holes at all.

 Connectivity options are abundant and include DVI-D, VGA, HDMI 1.4, and a headphones jack.
 There’s no DP input, but once again – similarly priced monitors don’t offer DisplayPort either.

-While the chassis of the screen has a glossy finish, the screen has a low-haze (25%) anti-glare coating which eliminates reflections, but doesn’t make the picture appear grainy as more aggressive coatings tend to do.
+While the chassis of the screen has a glossy finish, the screen has a low-haze (25%) anti-glare coating which eliminates reflections, but doesn’t make the picture seem grainy as more aggressive coatings tend to do.

 Price & Similar Monitors

 The Philips 246E9QDSB goes for around $100 which is a very good price given its specifications and features.
 It’s also available as a 22″ sized variant for $10 – $20 less, the Philips 226E9QDSB.

 If you don’t care for 144Hz, either because you don’t game at all or you can’t get a high FPS rate with your current PC system, here are some other budget-friendly alternatives worth considering:

 - Acer CB242Y – More expensive, but has a fully ergonomic stand.
 No wide color gamut nor a headphones jack

 - Acer SB220Q – The most popular model under $100 due to its slim design.
 Also has no wide color gamut nor a headphones jack

 - AOC 24V2H – A very slim design, but the stand cannot be detached; no wide color gamut